 The first three years of my marriage were definitely the hardest, for several reasons: I was insecure, I didn’t know what it meant to be married, and the excitement of the wedding and honeymoon were over.
 I knew intellectually that marriage is hard work, but wasn’t prepared for what that actually means in practice.

 So, it may be normal and even healthy for you and your husband to be struggling in your first year of marriage.
 It’s a period of the honeymoon ending, and you and him settling into the drudgery of married life.
 It’s also about negotiating household chores, your sexual life, leisure activities, family, work, friends, and your finances.

-It’s important to remember that the wife often sets the emotional tone of the marriage.
+It’s important to remember that the wife often sets the emotional tone of the marriage, who increases emotional intimacy.
 I can’t remember where I read this, but I am 100% sure it’s true.
 “If mama ain’t happy, ain’t nobody happy” is another way to say it.
 Your husband may have felt scared and hurt by your comment, and is reacting by withdrawing and protecting himself.
 If I were you, I’d apologize for unintentionally hurting him, and ask him if we could talk about it.
 I’d explain that our marriage is so new, I don’t know what to expect.